-Over Labor Day weekend, nude pictures of celebrities like Jennifer Lawrence, Kirsten Dunst , and Kate Upton spread across the web .
+A second round of nude celebrity photos has leaked , and this time the targets include Kim Kardashian , Gabrielle Union , and Rihanna , among others.
+Over Labor Day weekend, the first set of hacked nude photos from stars like Jennifer Lawrence, Kirsten Dunst , and Kate Upton spread across the web .
 Many people, including the celebrities themselves, have blamed security flaws in Apple's iCloud system for letting hackers access the images.

 Thank you iCloud